‘Little People, Big World’: Amy Roloff Visits Boyfriend’s Family, Fans Criticize Her Teeth

 “Achondroplasia is a disability you fool.
 It [affects] facial features.
 [By] the way, your eyebrows are hideous.
 Fix them ASAP,” kellyrupertus said.

 Achondroplasia is defined as a bone growth disorder, which causes dwarfism.
 As with the case of Amy, the body is of normal size but the arms and legs are shorter.
 According to a study published on the National Center for Biotechnology Information (NCBI) website, achondroplasia also causes deformities of the skull and face, including enlarged head, depressed nasal bridge, and maxillary hypoplasia.
 The latter condition affects the lower jaw making it look like its protruding.
-This explains why Amy’s teeth look prominent and as the follower said, resembles those of a horse.
+This explains why Amy’s teeth look prominent and, as the follower said, resemble those of a horse.

 Interestingly, people suffering from achondroplasia are usually prone to oral complications, according to the Registered Dental Hygienist magazine.
 Looking at the photo, Amy seems to have a good set of teeth despite how “awful” it may seem to the follower.